Franjo Kuhač: Biography

 Kuhač became well known for tracing similarities between the Croatian folk tunes he collected and various themes in the music of Joseph Haydn.
-He also was known for his conjecture that Haydn was not Austrian but Croatian, a member of the Croatian ethnic minority resident in the Burgenland region of Austria.
+He was also known for his conjecture that Haydn was not Austrian but Croatian, a member of the Croatian ethnic minority resident in the Burgenland region of Austria.
 For more on both of these aspects of Kuhač's research, see Haydn and folk music.

-He died in Zagreb.
+Franjo Kuhač died on 18 June 1911 in Zagreb and was buried at Mirogoj Cemetery.

+Assessment

+The composer Béla Bartók, himself a distinguished fieldworker, spent considerable time examining Kuhač's published materials during the 1940s while doing editorial and analytical work on the fieldwork of Milman Parry.
+Bartók arrived at a rather negative view of Kuhač's work.

+He seems to be rather mediocre as a transcriber of melodies and as an observer.
+In addition, he could not resist the then prevailing fashion of publishing many hundreds of folk melodies with piano accompaniment—sheer waste of time and space, even if the accompaniment were better than it is.